What To Do On Your Rest Days

 Carrying a water bottle at all times will help to remind you to drink regularly.

 If you struggle to drink water, herbal tea or fruit-infused water are healthy ways to stay hydrated!

 Not every rest day has to involve activity.
-It’s okay sometimes to listen to your body and take a full break.
+It’s okay to take a full break when you need one!

 Resting at the right time can help to boost your immune system and allows your muscles to rebuild and recover.

 We all know how damaging stress can be to our bodies.
 When you are stressed you can be more susceptible to headaches, illness, insomnia or anxiety.
 Treat your rest day as a time for self-care, when you can take a little time to completely relax and unwind.

 Enjoy a little extra sleep